 The cost to have a professional remove any existing insulation ranges from $2,000–$5,000, depending on the size of your house.
-So if your old insulation is wet and needs to be removed, you’ll have to add that to the total cost of adding new insulation in your attic.
+So, if your old insulation is wet and needs to be removed, you’ll have to add that to the total cost of adding new insulation in your attic.

-Now, you can remove old attic insulation yourself, but it’s a tedious and dirty job.
+Now, you can remove the old attic insulation yourself, but it’s a tedious and dirty job.
 Plus, since it’s in the attic, you risk stepping through the ceiling if you’re not careful.
 For these reasons, we recommend having a professional remove any existing insulation.
 If you find mold in your attic, hire a mold remediation specialist to remove it before you install any new insulation.

 When it comes to choosing a contractor to install insulation in your attic, you get what you pay for.
-Beware of contractors who underbid or offer super low installation costs because the work they offer may be low quality.
+Beware of contractors who underbid or offer super low installation costs because the work they offer may be of low quality.

 Improperly installed insulation can cost you money on energy bills in the long run, so it’s better to pay for a quality job from the get-go—even if it’s more expensive upfront.